Chapter 40: Enter, Stranger

 The monster opened its jaws to reveal rows upon rows of sharp yellow teeth, each tooth as long as Harry's wand.
 Fire began to dance in its mouth as the Chinese Fireball prepared to cook its meal alive.

 "HERMIONE!"
 Harry bellowed as he shot down the corridor toward the dragon and his friend, his hand stretched out in front of him.
 But he was too far away.
-He'd never make it in time— He could not help but think that if only Yugi had been a good flier, he could have helped—
+He'd never make it in time—

 They were some of the longest seconds of his life as Harry raced along the corridor, desperate as he had ever felt.
 He took in everything—the dragon's cold, hungry yellow eyes, Hermione's face frozen in a look of stunned shock as she began to see where she was and fear began to sink in, Yugi moving just out of sight, not toward Hermione, but away...